Library Acquisitions Grant Program

 List of Requested Items: Please provide a complete list (or a representative list if very large or not completely determined).
 Items should be numbered sequentially.
 There is no page limit for this information.

 Endorsement: Proposals must be endorsed in writing (email or formal letter) by the relevant department chair(s) and the relevant library faculty member (e.g., subject librarian or Associate University Librarian for Academic Services and Collections).
-The letter of support from library staff must state that the library has assisted in the preparation of the proposal and has the resources and staff available for processing the acquisition and cataloguing the materials.
+The letter of support from the University Librarian, or a designee, must state that a library faculty has assisted in the preparation of the proposal and the Hesburgh Libraries has the resources and staff available for processing the acquisition and cataloguing the materials

 Current curriculum vitae (two pages maximum) for each faculty member listed on the cover sheet as a co-investigator must be included.

-The submission should be a single PDF document with naming convention of “<PI NAME>_LA Proposal_<YEAR>.pdf” to firstname.lastname@example.org.
+The submission should be uploaded in a single PDF document with naming convention of “<PI NAME>_LA Proposal_<YEAR>.pdf” to this Google Form.
 Proposals that do not comply with format and content guidelines may be rejected without review.

 All materials purchased under this program remain the property of the University of Notre Dame in accordance with current University policies.